Willie McRae: Death

+McRae struggled with both depression and alcoholism: erratic behaviour led to him being removed from his law practice in 1981.
+At the time of his death, McRae had two drink driving convictions and was awaiting action on a third, which could have seen him jailed.
+He had already threatened suicide once.
+His brother Fergus recalled that; "Willie suffered from depression at times due to things just getting on top of him and finding it hard to cope."
+Fergus McRae related to the police investigating his brother's death that McRae had "not been himself" and had been drinking heavily.

 On 5 April 1985 McRae left his Glasgow flat at 18:30 to spend the weekend at his cottage at Ardelve near Dornie, Ross-shire.
-He was not seen again until the next morning around 10:00, when two Australian tourists saw his maroon Volvo saloon car on a moor a short distance from the junction of the A887 and A87 roads Bun Loyne, Glenmoriston, Inverness-shire.
+He was not seen again until the next morning around 10:00, when two Australian tourists, Alan Crowe, an airline pilot, and his wife Barbara, saw his maroon Volvo saloon car on a moor a short distance from the junction of the A887 and A87 roads Bun Loyne, Glenmoriston, Inverness-shire.
 The car was straddling a burn about 90 ft from the road.
 The tourists flagged down the next car to pass, whose driver turned out to be a doctor, Dorothy Messer, accompanied by her fiancé as well as David Coutts, an SNP Dundee councillor who knew McRae.

 It was discovered that McRae was in the car.
-His hands were "folded on his lap", his head was "slumped on his right shoulder", and there was a "considerable amount of blood on his temple".
-He was not wearing a seat belt.
+Dr Messer recalled that McRae still had his seatbelt on and that the car's door was wedged against the uneven ground.
+McRae was unresponsive with a wound to his temple, with blood clotted in his hair.
+Messer recalled "a strong smell of stale alcohol from him."

 Another car was sent to call the emergency services.
 Dr Messer examined McRae and found that he was still alive and breathing.
 She noted that one of his pupils was dilated, indicating the possibility of brain damage, and estimated that he had been in that state for 10 hours.
 McRae was removed by ambulance to Raigmore Hospital, Inverness, accompanied by Dr Messer.
 After admission it was decided to transfer him to Aberdeen Royal Infirmary.
 At Aberdeen it was realised that the incident was more than a road accident; six hours after he had been found, a nurse washing his head discovered what appeared to be the entry wound of a gunshot.
 An X-ray confirmed that McRae had been shot above his right ear and a bullet was detected in his head.
 His brain was severely damaged and his vital functions very weak.
 The next day, Sunday 7 April, after consultation with his next of kin, McRae's life-support machine was switched off.